 Follow these steps the next time you go to clean your toilet tank:

-It is a good idea to be consistent in cleaning your toilet tank to avoid both mold and debris from building up inside your toilet.
+It is a good idea to be consistent in cleaning your toilet tank to avoid debris from building up inside your toilet.
 This will protect your toilet, keep it clean, and aid in it lasting longer.
 When cleaning your tank, keep these tips in mind:

 We want to hear your opinion, let us know what you think!